Are Colonics Helpful or Harmful?

 4. After the session, you will be directed to a toilet to pass any residual water and stool.

-The procedure may cause abdominal pressure or discomfort but usually no pain.
+The therapist may lightly massage your belly to encourage water into parts of the colon.
+The procedure may cause some pressure or discomfort but usually no pain.
 You do not smell anything while undergoing a colonic.

 After the Colonic